cbandera/rosparam_handler/README.md

 `rosdep update && rosdep install rosparam_handler`

 ## Contribution
-`rosparam_handler` is developt according to Vincent Driessen's [Gitflow Workflow](http://nvie.com/posts/a-successful-git-branching-model/).
+`rosparam_handler` is developed according to Vincent Driessen's [Gitflow Workflow](http://nvie.com/posts/a-successful-git-branching-model/).
 This means,
 - the master branch is for releases only.
 - development is done on feature branches